Skip to main content

 • Give examples of how engineering provides society with both intended and desirable consequences as well as unintended and undesirable consequences.

-This page titled 6.1: About a Brief History of Engineering is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 6.1: About a Brief History of Engineering is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform.

 CK-12 Foundation